Hurricane Milton Leaves Millions Without Power, Causing Devastating Flooding and Loss of Homes and Casualties Across Central Florida

 Hurricane Milton has unleashed its wrath across central Florida, leaving behind a trail of devastation as it heads toward the Atlantic.

-The storm started doling out damage and fatalities across the state before it even made landfall in the city of Sarasota, as the weather patterns caused a number of Tornadoes to spring up.
-The National Weather Service in Miami confirmed in a post on X that as many as seven tornadoes were spawned.
+The storm started doling out damage and fatalities across the state before it even made landfall at the city of Sarasota, as the weather patterns caused a number of Tornadoes to spring up.
+The National Weather Service at Miami confirmed in a post on X that as many as seven tornadoes were spawned.

-St. Lucie County Sheriff Keith Pearson confirmed to West Palm Beach’s WPTV that multiple people were killed inside the Spanish Lakes Country Club, a senior living community.
-He stopped sort of specifying the exact number of deaths or injuries.
+Sheriff Keith Pearson of St. Lucie County confirmed to West Palm Beach’s WPTV that multiple people were killed inside the Spanish Lakes Country Club, a senior living community.
+He stopped short of specifying the exact number of deaths or injuries.
 Search and rescue operations are continuing throughout the region.

 “We have dozens of homes in St. Lucie County that have been damaged, some catastrophic damage,” St. Lucie County spokesman Erick Gill said.